stefanyayala/Machine-Learning-Fundamentals/wine-data-classification/README.md

 | Pruned (Gini)       | 80.92%          |

 - The pruned decision tree using the **Information Criterion** performed the best in terms of testing accuracy (83.01%).
+- **Preferred Model**: The pruned decision tree using the Gini index is preferred for its balance between accuracy and simplicity.
-- **Alcohol content** emerged as the most influential feature in predicting wine quality.
+- **Most Important Variable**: **Alcohol content** emerged as the most influential feature in predicting wine quality.

 ---